 Try our magazines – get 6 issues from just £9.99!

+This watercolour cactus project makes way for plenty of creative freedom with a pot that positively zings!
 With their quirky shapes and vivid greens, cacti are an excellent plant to paint in watercolour – a medium that allows you to build up colour and really bring things to life, layer by layer.
-This project also makes way for plenty of creative freedom with a pot that positively zings!

 This is a great way to learn basic watercolour skills and make a beautiful work of art in the process.